judy12345/Yuwei.github.io/_pages/about.md

 News
 =====
-[08/2019] Start my Ph.D. life at Michigan State University!
+* [08/2019] Start my Ph.D. life at Michigan State University!

-[07/2019] Graduated from Zhejiang University with the awards of Outstanding Graduate of ZJU and Zhejiang Province
+* [07/2019] Graduated from Zhejiang University with the awards of Outstanding Graduate of ZJU and Zhejiang Province, China

 <!---